Developer(s) – Team17

 Lead Artist – Chris Black

 A strategy game, Flockers plays out more or less identical to the game Lemmings, first developed by Psygnosis for the Amiga.
-The objective of the game is to lead as many of a designated flock of sheep as possible from one side of a 2 dimensional stage to the other.
+The objective of the game is to lead as many of a designated flock of sheep as possible from one side of a 2-dimensional stage to the other.
 Though I do have my issues with this game, it does also have quite a bit of entertainment value, and I would ultimately recommend it.

 Graphics – 7/10

-The game is set in a world very reminiscent of what Team17 have been producing time and again for over 20 years; it’s wonderfully strange and outlandish.
+The game is set in a world very reminiscent of what Team17 has been producing time and again for over 20 years; it’s wonderfully strange and outlandish.
 But at the same time, it’s also interesting to see how many references there are to games like Worms, such as the mines and oilcans at the bottom of a lot of the different stages.
 By that token, there’s also a somewhat darker and grittier feel about the scenery and style of the game than there is in Worms, with obstacles such as circular saws and spikes, but most notably, the inclusion of blood.

 Gameplay – 7/10

 Although Flockers does essentially play out exactly like the classic Lemmings games, there is a little bit more incentive to play through each level multiple times in the form of a high score system and s 3-star rating system similar to Angry Birds.
 As well as providing a very stern challenge, Flockers is also quite addictive too.
-It can be extremely satisfying to think of the best ways of getting round each obstacle using the most elaborate methods possible.
+It can be extremely satisfying to think of the best ways of getting around each obstacle using the most elaborate methods possible.
 I did find it a little bit difficult to get to grips with at first, but thankfully, there are more no unnecessary frustrations after that.

 Controls – 10/10